nufsty2/nufsty2.github.io/about-me.markdown

 ### Recreation
 I love getting outdoors as much as I have time to.
 I love anything that ends in "-boarding".
 Living in the Silicon Slopes area is wonderful for that.
 I have been a huge football fan for my whole life, and my favorite teams are the BYU Cougars for college (I was at [this](https://youtu.be/8TT78kCie_I) game as a wee 10 year old!) and the Chicago Bears for pros.

-### Family
+### Family and Friends
 My poor mother gave birth to three wild boys, with me being the last.
 Both of my older brothers are software developers, so we have a lot of fun together!

-Most of all, I love spending time with my wife.
-We enjoy cooking together, taking drives, and spending countless hours watching our favorite shows on Netflix.
+At the end of the day, building and maintaining meaningful relationships is what makes me tick and what I love most about life.
+I love people!

 ### What's up with your nickname?
 What is "Nufsty" supposed to mean?
 "Nufsty" is something that my dad used to call me as a little kid, and I like it so I've stuck with it.
 I have no idea what it means or where he came up with it.